rust-lang/edition-guide/src/2018/transitioning/traits/impl-trait.md

 impl Trait for i32 {}

-fn returns_a_trait_object() -> Box<Trait> {
+fn returns_a_trait_object() -> Box<dyn Trait> {
     Box::new(5)
 }
 ```

 However, this has some overhead: the `Box<T>` means that there's a heap
 allocation here, and this will use dynamic dispatch.
+See the [`dyn Trait`] section
-But we only ever
+for an explanation of this syntax.
+But we only ever return one possible thing
-return one possible thing here, the `Box<i32>`.
-This means that we're
+here, the `Box<i32>`.
+This means that we're paying for dynamic dispatch, even
-paying for dynamic dispatch, even though we don't use it!
+though we don't use it!

 With `impl Trait`, the code above could be written like this: